nickyhajal/world-domination-summit/_content/schedule.md

 The path to world domination starts in Portland, so it's about time you got to know the city!

 <p class="color-green">**Note:** Need a break?
 Our Highly-Sensitive Person zone will be open all afternoon.
 You can also attend your choice of 100+ attendee-led gatherings.</p>

+### Activities

+When main stage sessions end for the afternoon, the good times roll on.
+Join your fellow attendees at your choice of extracurricular activities around town—from film screenings and river cruises, to world record attempts and more!

+<p class="color-blue">Note: all activities are first-come, first-served, and some require registration in advance.</p>

 <h3 class="color-orange">Everything Else</h3>

 <a name="everything-else"></a>